Espyo/Life_of_Judd/readme.txt

 You take on the role of Inkopolis's Judd, the cat that judges Turf War matches.
 You'll be presented with an overhead view of an inked arena, and your task is to decide which team covered the most turf.
 It's not as simple as that, though!
-Deciding the exact percentages, thinking about how much turf went uninked, figuring out if that blotch is green ink or just foliage, and even moral choices are all normal occurences for a day in the life of Judd.
+Deciding the exact percentages, thinking about how much turf went uninked, figuring out if that blotch is green ink or just foliage, and even avoiding biases are all normal occurrences for a day in the life of Judd.

 ===============